monsoonmaelstrom/book2/book2.md

 “It’s like you all don’t even know me,” Alex sighs in response.

-### 38 - Crucify/When the Levee Breaks ^^1600 words^^
+### 38 - Crucify/When the Levee Breaks ^^1700 words^^

 I’ve finally finished eating.
-I had three plates of food and I think it may have been a mistake.
+I had three full plates of food and I think it may have been a mistake.
 My stomach feels like it’s going to burst, and I’m not sure but I think it’s possible that I only had that last plate to delay the inevitable.

 “Can we get onto the roof?”
 I ask.
 I want to know because kicking everyone else out so that I can have this conversation seems wrong.
 But I definitely don’t want to have it front of everyone.

-“Yes,” Giorgi confirms.
+“Yes,” Giorgi confirms, and for some reason I get the impression that he may have specifically checked for me.

 “Great,” I sigh in a tone that is anything but.
 “Giorgi, Davy, I want to talk to you on the roof. *Only* Giorgi and Davy,” I specify before Liam and Alex can invite themselves along.